mr-cache/mr-cache/README.md

 ---

+### 1. Introduction
+"The difference between an ultra-fast MySQL database and one with mediocre performance often lies in the efficiency of its query cache management.
+Haphazard management can turn this feature into an obstacle.
+​MrCache offers the optimal solution to this equation: an intelligent and automated management system that restores the power of your cache and ensures you get the most out of every query.
+Benefit from the power of smart automation, while retaining the ability to customize everything to fit your vision."

+Most libraries that offer a caching layer for database queries—especially in the **PHP** environment, including for the **Laravel** framework—treat the cache like a naive notebook: they save a query to memory the first time it's called, then wipe everything clean at the first modification to the table!
+Update a row?
+Delete a record?
+Add new data?
+No problem, let's just drop the entire cache!
+But what's the point then?
+A database isn't just for reading; it's also for writing and modifying.
+The result is that the cache becomes a temporary visitor that doesn't live for more than a few moments, offering no real benefit.
+Instead, it adds overhead to the system with repeated write and delete operations.
+Worse yet, some of these libraries don't even give you the simplest forms of control—like setting a key's Time-To-Live (TTL).
+Why? **Because it makes no difference as long as the cache is constantly being cleared.**

+This is where **MrCache** emerges as a mature exception in this landscape.
+It doesn't handle caching randomly but with intelligent management that understands the difference between data that has actually changed and data that hasn't been touched.
+When reading, **MrCache** first checks if the data exists in the cache:
+- If it exists, it's returned immediately without any additional query to the database.
+- If it doesn't exist, it acts intelligently:
+- If the database returns no results, it stores nothing in the cache.
+An empty cache is a useless burden.
+- If results are found, it checks if the query relies on the Primary Key to determine whether the result pertains to a single row or multiple rows.
+- If the result is for a single row, it's stored in the unique rows section.
+- If it's a general query, it's stored in the general queries section.
+When write operations occur, the real magic begins:
+- If a specific row is modified via its Primary Key, only the cache for that specific row is invalidated—nothing more.
+- If the modification affects more than one row, only the cache related to those rows is invalidated without touching others.
+- If a new row is added, **MrCache** only invalidates general queries to update their results on subsequent calls.
+With this approach, **MrCache** maintains a delicate balance: the cached data remains constantly synchronized with the database without excessive invalidation or wasted memory.
+It's not just a caching intermediary but an intelligent cache management system designed specifically for MySQL queries—where performance is not sacrificed for accuracy, nor is accuracy lost in the name of speed.

 ### 1. Goal

 MrCache provides an automatic, highly configurable caching layer for your Eloquent models.
 It's designed to be "plug-and-play" with intelligent, granular cache invalidation.
 All queries are cached by default, giving you immediate performance gains.